oslabs-beta/query-flow-npm/README.md

 </br>

 Before the development of this NPM package to automatically cache query results from a relational database, a web application, _[www.query-flow.com](www.query-flow.com)_, was made for developers to analyze and visualize the performance of SQL queries.
-With these insights into the performance of an application's backend queries, developers can implement data-backed thresholds with the query-flow NPM package, such that queries slower than the set threshold will be stored in a cache database.
+With these insights into the performance of an application's backend queries, developers can implement data-backed thresholds with the queryflow.js NPM package, such that queries slower than the set threshold will be stored in a cache database.
 This **increases performance** of applications by **reducing each query's time** by up to _**94%**_.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>